PowerShellMarketTools/psalpaca/README.md

 For a detailed description of all commands, their parameters, and usage examples, please refer to the [PSAlpaca Wiki](https://github.com/PowerShellMarketTools/psalpaca/wiki).
 The wiki includes comprehensive examples, troubleshooting tips, and best practices for using the PSAlpaca module effectively.

 ## Contributing
 Contributions to PSAlpaca are welcome!
 Whether it's submitting bug reports, suggesting new features, or contributing code, your input is valuable to us.
-Please refer to the CONTRIBUTING.md file for guidelines on how to contribute.
+Please refer to [CONTRIBUTING](https://github.com/PowerShellMarketTools/psalpaca/blob/main/CONTRIBUTING.md) file for guidelines on how to contribute.

 ## License
 PSAlpaca is released under the MIT License.
 See the [LICENSE](https://github.com/PowerShellMarketTools/psalpaca/blob/main/LICENSE) file for more details.